jduffy3/jduffy3.github.io/_posts/2022-06-02-the-strategy-pattern.markdown

 Let's say we're building a game.
 Our client wants a game where people can meet and greet each other.
 Some characters are nice and agreeable, others are not.
 This behavior is not static though.
-Just like in the real world, our moods change and can influence how character greets someone.
+Just like in the real world, our moods change and can influence how a character greets someone.

 ### via Inheritance (bad idea)